As media makers in volatile times, can we bring about more effective change by tapping into the poetic, the sensual, the natural, the unexpected?

-Join a collaborative community of professional artists and media mentors who want to explore new world views and create flow states that support reflection, dialogue, and a deeper relationship with nature.
-We’ll discuss narratives and aesthetics that appeal to new regions of the mind, and re-examine our relationships with technology, creativity, and community across a broad range of platforms and methodologies.
+At The Nature of Media, we’ll discuss narratives and aesthetics that appeal to new regions of the mind, and re-examine our relationships with technology, creativity, storytelling and community across a broad range of platforms and methodologies.

-Along with new narrative aesthetics in documentary and dramatic films, emergent technologies like projection mapping, location-based storytelling, digital journalism, and virtual reality are merging with traditional forms of art.
-How do these new technologies dovetail into traditional storytelling models?
+Along with new approaches in documentary and dramatic films, emergent technologies like projection mapping, location-based storytelling, digital journalism, and virtual reality are merging with traditional forms of art.
+They also spark new questions.
+Are these better ways to instill empathy and action?
+How do they dovetail into traditional storytelling models?
 Who are the thought leaders in this type of work?
 How can we reach broader audiences?
 And how do we support a shift in racial, gender, and power norms in the current media climate?

 Come prepared to think big in a powerful natural landscape, and to engage with inspiring work.
 We’ll learn, mentor, cross-pollinate, and reinvigorate — all amidst the beautiful, rejuvenating surroundings of Hollyhock, and the unceded traditional territories of the Klahoose, Tla'amin and Homalco First Nations on Cortes Island, British Columbia.